bespoke-silicon-group/basejump_stl/README.md

 See this paper http://cseweb.ucsd.edu/~mbtaylor/papers/Taylor_DAC_BaseJump_STL_2018.pdf which describes the design and usage.

+To use BaseJump STL, you currently need to specify https://github.com/bespoke-silicon-group/basejump_stl/blob/master/bsg_misc/bsg_defines.v as a pre include file for your toolsuite.

+It defines a bunch of macros that are used across BaseJump STL.

 ## Contents

+* bsg_misc

+Small, miscellaneous building blocks, like counters, reset timers, gray to binary coders, etc.

 * bsg_async

 This is for asynchronous building blocks, like the bsg_async_fifo, synchronizers, and credit counters.

-* bsg_misc

-Small, miscellaneous building blocks, like counters, reset timers, gray to binary coders, etc.

 * bsg_fsb